Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Trauma-related anxiety

-Distanced self-talk is one small example of how subtle shifts can create meaningful change.
+Distanced self-talk is just one example of how small, intentional shifts can lead to meaningful change over time.

-If you’re ready to move beyond coping and toward resolution, you can schedule a consultation with Bright Spot Counseling today.
+If you’re ready to move beyond just managing anxiety—and start understanding it—you can schedule a consultation with our team.

 What is anxiety therapy?

-Anxiety therapy is structured, evidence-based treatment designed to reduce excessive worry, rumination, physical tension, and emotional reactivity.
-It often includes approaches such as CBT, ACT, EMDR, and nervous system-focused interventions.
+Anxiety therapy is a structured, evidence-based approach to reducing excessive worry, rumination, physical tension, and emotional reactivity.

 How does distanced self-talk help anxiety?

 Yes.
-Many high-functioning adults experience chronic anxiety despite outward success.
-Anxiety therapy helps address both cognitive patterns and underlying nervous system activation.
+Many people who appear “fine” externally still experience chronic anxiety internally.
+Therapy helps address both cognitive and nervous system patterns.

 Do you offer anxiety therapy throughout Michigan?

 Yes.
-Bright Spot Counseling provides anxiety therapy in Michigan through both in-person and telehealth sessions, depending on availability and location.
+Bright Spot Counseling offers therapy across Michigan through both in-person and telehealth sessions.

 When should I seek therapy for anxiety?